Frequently Asked Questions

 What kind of degree will I earn in AODC?

-AODC students will earn a Bachelor of Interdisciplinary Studies (BIS) or a Bachelor of Business Administration (BBA), depending on the program they choose.
-BIS students will choose two certificates to earn with their degree: Cybersecurity Fundamentals, Data Analytics & Interpretation, and Digital Communication.
+AODC students can earn a Bachelor of Interdisciplinary Studies, Bachelor of Business Administration, Bachelor of Science in Health Care Management or Bachelor of Psychology, depending on their chosen program.
+BIS students will choose two certificates to earn with their degree: Cybersecurity Fundamentals, Data Analytics & Interpretation, Digital Communication, Essentials in Business Certificate and Group Communication and Leadership.

 Are scholarships available to AODC students?